pantheon-systems/documentation/source/content/guides/localdev/02-install-configure.md

 1. Download and install the [latest Localdev](https://pantheon-localdev.s3.amazonaws.com/localdev-stable.dmg) `.dmg` file.

-1. Click **Continue installation** after Localdev checks the Docker installation and installs or updates it for you if needed.
+1. Click **Continue installation** after Localdev checks the Docker installation (Localdev will install or update Docker it for you if needed).

     - If you leave the **Allow Localdev to report usage and errors** box checked, anonymous usage and errors and will be reported to help improve the application.
 You can change this setting again later if you change your mind.

-  The Docker window may open several times instructing you to start the Docker server.
+    - The Docker window may open several times instructing you to start the Docker server.
 You can ignore this and minimize the window.

 1. [Create a machine token](/machine-tokens/#create-a-machine-token) for Localdev: